ansfl/AERO-LQG/README.md

 ## Citation

-This work is a follow-up extension for our previous work, where LQG optimization was thoroughly checked and analyzed, and is currently in advance revewing in esteemed aerospace journal.
+This work is a follow-up to our previous study, where LQG optimization was thoroughly examined and analyzed, and is currently under advanced review in a leading aerospace journal :
 ```
 @article{engelsman2025c,
   title={C-ZUPT: Stationarity-Aided Aerial Hovering},